martingehrke/finance/behavior.md

 ## Online Courses (MOOCs, etc)
 * I have not watched these but a Prof Keen from the University of Western Sydney has [a youtube playlist of Behavioral Finance Lectures](https://www.youtube.com/playlist?list=PL0A21A329D01D0CFE&feature=plcp)
 * [Financial Markets](http://oyc.yale.edu/economics/econ-252-11) from Yale covers Behavioral Finance

+## 5 Big Reasons Why It's So Hard to Make Financial Progress
+The is an article over at [lifehacker](http://lifehacker.com/five-big-reasons-why-it-s-so-hard-to-make-financial-pro-1775599606).
+1. Spending Money Offers Positive Short-Term Feelings, While Saving Money Does Not
+2. Financial Goals Typically Take a Long Time to Achieve
+3. Financial Goals Are Often Very Passive After the Initial Actions
+4. Financial Goals Can Seem Impossible to Reach
+5. Life Always Seems to Intervene
+Don't just read this bullet points but click the link and read the article, it is worth the time.